a1v0/a1v0.de/draft-articles/the-at-symbol-in-c-sharp.md

 // line2
 ```

 But what if you wanted to print `\n` without it being rendered as a line break?
 A realistic use case is if you're printing a regular expression.
 Printing `/\n/` would ordinarily print two lines with one forward slash each.
+You could escape the `\` character in the usual way, by adding another `\` in front, but that can be hard and confusing to read: `/\\n/`.

 This is where the verbatim identifier comes in.
 Add a `@` before your string and the `\n` will _not_ be escaped: